 Both these estimates provide a decay for the BV norm: the first one gives $J(\rho_t)\leq Ct^{-1}$, the second $J(\rho_t)\leq Ct^{-1/3}$.
 These bounds do not depend on the initial BV norm but only on the lower and upper bounds of the density.
 This property implies that we can use approximation to get a solution of the TV Wasserstein gradient flow for any initial density bounded from below and above.
-Both inequalities are true and have different applications: for $t\to\infty$ the strongest one is $J(\rho_t)\leq Ct^{-1}$ (whose validity is strongly related to the fact that our equation is set on a bounded domain; otherwise it would not hold and only the other one would be true, coherently with some explicit examples studied in \cite{carlier2019total} where $J(\rho_t)=O(t^{-1/3})$ in the whole space), while for $t\to 0$ the strongest one is $J(\rho_t)\leq Ct^{-1/3}$ (the fact that the exponent is strictly larger than $-1$ is crucial in order to obtain the continuity of the curve at $t=0$).
+Both inequalities are true and have different applications: for $t\to\infty$ the strongest one is $J(\rho_t)\leq Ct^{-1}$ (whose validity is strongly related to the fact that our equation is set on a bounded domain; otherwise it would not hold and only the other one would be true, which is consistent with some explicit examples studied in \cite{carlier2019total} where $J(\rho_t)=O(t^{-1/3})$ in the whole space), while for $t\to 0$ the strongest one is $J(\rho_t)\leq Ct^{-1/3}$ (the fact that the exponent is strictly larger than $-1$ is crucial in order to obtain the continuity of the curve at $t=0$).

 The paper is organized as follows.
-In Section \ref{sec:preliminaries}, we introduce some properties of BV functions, Wasserstein gradient flow and the JKO scheme.
-In section \ref{sec:minimum_principle}, we establish a minimum principle of the approximated TV Wasserstein gradient flow under certain regularity conditions, in Section \ref{sec:existence_approximated_TV_flow}, we study the approximated TV-JKO scheme and prove its existence and regularity, In Section \ref{sec:existence_TV_flow}, we pass the limit $\varepsilon\to 0$ the PDEs, in order to obtain a weak solution of the TV Wasserstein gradient flow when the initial density is in BV.
+In Section \ref{sec:preliminaries}, we introduce some properties of BV functions, of Wasserstein gradient flows and of the JKO scheme.
+In section \ref{sec:minimum_principle}, we establish a minimum principle for the approximated TV Wasserstein gradient flow under certain regularity conditions.
+In Section \ref{sec:existence_approximated_TV_flow}, we study the approximated TV-JKO scheme and prove existence and regularity of a solution.
+In Section \ref{sec:existence_TV_flow}, we pass to the limit $\varepsilon\to 0$ in the PDEs, in order to obtain a weak solution of the TV Wasserstein gradient flow when the initial density is in BV.
 Then we prove the decay of the BV norm and use it to get a solution of the TV Wasserstein gradient flow for any initial density which is only bounded from below and above.